awsdocs/aws-doc-sdk-examples/kotlin/services/ec2/Readme.md

 You can test the Kotlin code examples for Amazon EC2 by running a test file named **EC2Test**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/kotlin** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).

 You can run the JUnit tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
-As each test is ran, you can view messages that inform you if the various tests succeed or fail.
+As each test runs, you can view messages that inform you if the  tests succeed or fail.
 For example, the following message informs you that Test 3 passed.

 	Test 3 passed

-**WARNING**: _Running these JUnit tests manipulates real Amazon EC2 resources and may incur charges on your account._
+**WARNING**: _Running these JUnit tests manipulates real Amazon EC2 resources and might incur charges on your account._

  ### Properties file
 Before running the Amazon EC2 JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 For example, you define an instance name used for various tests.
 If you do not define all values, the JUnit tests fail.